 - You did not and reasonably should not have known that the discriminatory matter occurred; or

 - Despite due diligence you were prevented by circumstances beyond your control from contacting the counselor within the time limits.

 You should assume that you only have 45 days because may be difficult to prove that these exceptions should apply to your situation.

 The counselor will discuss the claims with you and may have you fill out pre-complaint paperwork.
 The counselor will advise you about the EEO process, but the counselor should not give legal advice, as the counselor works for the Agency.

-EEO counseling generally lasts 30 days, unless you agree to extend the counseling period.
+EEO counseling generally lasts 30 days, unless you agree to a longer period.
 During the counseling period, the counselor should advise you about your concerns and attempt to resolve them.

 While it is possible to gain resolution informally through the counselor in the counseling stage, it does not occur very often.
 However, you and the Agency may agree to early Alternative Dispute Resolution (ADR) or mediation during the counseling period, which will extend the counseling period, usually to 60 or 90 days instead of 30 days.